mysociety/fixmystreet/training/citizens.md

 ## Use your account

-If you set a password, you can login when you use FixMyStreet.
+If you set a password, you can login when you use MakeMyIsland.
 When you are logged in:

 * **you don't keep getting confirmation email links**